(Spleen Removal; Removal, Spleen)

 The spleen can be removed through an open incision or through laparoscopic surgery.

 An incision will be made in the abdomen over the spleen.
 The skin and muscles will be pulled back.
 The blood vessels to and around the spleen will be tied off.
 This will free the organ.
 Moist sponges may be placed in the abdomen.
 The sponges will absorb some of the blood and fluid.
 The spleen will be removed.
-If needed, further surgery may be done at this time to repair other organs.
 The sponges will then be removed.

 The removed spleen is sent to the lab for testing.